rdoraiswamy/faes_biof509/README.md

 ## Learnings from class and exercises

-From , I created the
+###2019-09-17:

-### WIP
+From https://github.com/amueller/introduction_to_ml_with_python/blob/master/environment.yml, I created the YAML file so that ipyn notebooks can launh from github https://github.com/rdoraiswamy/faes_biof509/blob/master/environment.yml

-The binder is at https://mybinder.org/v2/gh/rdoraiswamy/faes_biof509/master
+Also the https://github.com/rdoraiswamy/faes_biof509/requirements.txt is needed for loading up the necessary libraries when using the Binder https://mybinder.org/v2/gh/rdoraiswamy/faes_biof509/master